-71. The IRA provides CMS with substantial latitude to define critical elements of the law at its discretion.
+- 72. The IRA provides CMS with substantial latitude to define critical elements of the law at its discretion.
 This freedom allows for additional impact on both biopharmaceutical manufacturers and patients as a result of CMS decisions, beyond (and sometimes at odds with) what the IRA specifies.
 As discussed in Section IV.A, based on the discretion provided in the IRA, CMS has adopted certain definitions and communicated certain implementation processes that it plans to follow.
-In particular, CMS' Guidance further interprets (1) the definition of QSSD, (2) how total Medicare expenditure will be quantified in selecting the drugs that will be subject to price-setting in a given year, (3) how CMS will determine whether a generic or biosimilar is marketed, and (4) the specifics of the MFP "negotiation"
+In particular, CMS' Guidance further interprets (1) the definition of OSSD, (2) how total Medicare expenditure will be quantified in selecting the drugs that will be subject to price-setting in a given year, (3) how CMS will determine whether a generic or biosimilar is marketed, and (4) the specifics of the MFP "negotiation" process.

-process.
 While CMS has provided these additional elements of interpretation, other ambiguous aspects of the IRA remain undefined, leading to substantial uncertainty.
-Most notably, neither the IRA nor the CMS Guidance provide sufficient information on how CMS will enforce the requirement that MFPs be made available to all eligible parties and not to ineligible parties, or whether it will be permissible for Medicare Part D plans nevertheless to put formulary restrictions on products facing MFPs.
+Most notably, neither the IRA nor the CMS Guidance provide sufficient information on how CMS will enforce the requirement that MFPs be made available to all eligible parties and not to ineligible parties, or whether it will be permissible for Medicare Part D plans nevertheless to put formulary restrictions, such as cost-sharing tiering or utilization management, on products facing MFPs.
+145 - 73.
+First, CMS has interpreted the IRA definition of QSSD to include "all drugs with the same active moiety or active ingredient."
+This interpretation groups multiple drugs or biological products (regardless of dosage form, strength, or route of administration) under a single QSSD, even if they are approved under separate NDAs/BLAs, marketed as different drugs,